Avirup-Sengupta/Avirup-Sengupta/README.md

 ### Hi there 👋
-🔭 I’m currently working on learning Frontend Development.
+🔭 I’m more inclined to Frontend Development.

 🌱 I’m currently learning HTML, CSS, Bootstrap and Javascript.

 📫 You can reach me by E-Mail, it's avirupsengupta19@gmail.com